kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I can't believe it could be him, I'm horrified actually
 - I pull my hat down over my eyes and rush through
 - I forget about this, thinking I must have made a mistake, because it's so weird
-- There is no way he could have known about the flight details without having access to my google account, or a connection to someone who has access to flight databases which is what I thought at the time because I had no idea I was hacked at that time
+- There is no way he could have known about the flight details without having access to my google account, or a connection to someone who has access to flight databases which is what I thought at the time because I had no idea I was hacked at that time.

+!!! warning
+    - It seems to me that him meeting me off my flight from Dublin on this evening would have been the beginning of something physically sexual and likely porn-related and criminal.

 ## Monday 19th June